Abhi39054/PyEssential/CONTRIBUTING.md

-# 🤝 Contributing to PyEssentials
+# 🤝 Contributing to PyEssential

-Thank you for considering contributing to `PyEssentials`!
+Thank you for considering contributing to `PyEssential`!
 We rely on community contributions to keep this collection of utilities useful and robust.

 Please review this document to ensure a smooth contribution process.